-On July 27, 2016, Acquisition Corp. issued \$300 million in aggregate principal amount of its 5.000% Secured Notes under the Senior Secured Base Indenture, as supplemented by the 5.000% Supplemental Indenture.
-On October 18, 2016, Acquisition Corp. issued \$250 million in aggregate principal amount of its 4.875% Secured Notes and €345 million in aggregate principal amount of its 4.125% Secured Notes under the Senior Secured Base Indenture, as supplemented by (i) in the case of the 4.875% Secured Notes, the 4.875% Supplemental Indenture and (ii) in the case of the 4.125% Notes, the 4.125% Supplemental Indenture".
-On October 9, 2018, Acquisition Corp. issued €250 million in aggregate principal amount of its 3.625% Secured Notes under the Senior Secured Base Indenture, as supplemented by the 3.625% Supplemental Indenture.
-On April 30, 2019, Acquisition Corp. issued €195 million in aggregate principal amount of additional 3.625% Secured Notes under the Senior Secured Base Indenture.
+On April 9, 2014, Acquisition Corp. issued \$275 million in aggregate principal amount of its 5.625% Secured Notes under the Indenture, dated as of November 1, 2012 (the "Senior Secured Base Indenture"), among Acquisition Corp., the guarantors party thereto, Credit Suisse AG, as Notes Authorized Agent and Collateral Agent and Wells Fargo Bank, National Association, as Trustee (the "Trustee"), as supplemented by the Fourth Supplemental Indenture, dated as of April 9, 2014, among Acquisition Corp., the guarantors party thereto and the Trustee (the "5.625% Supplemental Indenture").
+On July 27, 2016, Acquisition Corp. issued \$300 million in aggregate principal amount of its 5.000% Secured Notes under the Senior Secured Base Indenture, as supplemented by the Fifth Supplemental Indenture, dated as of July 27, 2016, among Acquisition Corp., the guarantors party thereto, Credit Suisse AG, as Notes Authorized Agent and Collateral Agent, and the Trustee (the "5.000% Supplemental Indenture").
+On October 18, 2016, Acquisition Corp. issued \$250 million in aggregate principal amount of its 4.875% Secured Notes and €345 million in aggregate principal amount of its 4.125% Secured Notes under the Senior Secured Base Indenture, as supplemented by (i) in the case of the 4.875% Secured Notes, the Sixth Supplemental Indenture, dated as of October 18, 2016 (the "4.875% Supplemental Indenture") and (ii) in the case of the 4.125% Notes, the Seventh Supplemental Indenture, dated as of October 18, 2016, in each case among Acquisition Corp., the guarantors party thereto and the Trustee (the "4.125%) Supplemental Indenture").
+On October 9, 2018, Acquisition Corp. issued €250 million in aggregate principal amount of its 3.625% Secured Notes under the Senior Secured Base Indenture, as supplemented by the Eighth Supplemental Indenture, dated as of October 9, 2018, among Acquisition Corp., the guarantors party thereto and the Trustee (the "3.625% Supplemental Indenture" and, the Senior Secured Base Indenture, collectively with the 5.625% Supplemental Indenture, the 5.000% Supplemental Indenture, the 4.875% Supplemental Indenture, the 4.125% Supplemental Indenture or the 3.625% Supplemental Indenture, as applicable, the "Secured Notes Indenture").